 For network or Internet communication with the analyzer, connect an Ethernet cable from the analyzer's rear panel Ethernet interface connector to an Ethernet port.

-Configuration: Section 6.3
+Please refer to Section 6.3 for a description of the default configuration and setup instructions.